mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/spam_emails_tutorial.md

 USE mindsdb;
 ```

-We will start by training a model with the CREATE PREDICTOR command using all columns from the dataset we uploaded.
+We will start by training a model with the `#!sql CREATE PREDICTOR` command using all columns from the dataset we uploaded.

 ```sql
 CREATE PREDICTOR mindsdb.spam_predictor